impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 }
 ```

 We can see that the function has a dependency on the `RBENV_HOOK_PATH` env var.
-Although the value of this env var is set [at the start of the `test_helper` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L20){:target="_blank" rel="noopener"}, we override it in our test.
+Although the value of this env var is set [at the start of the `test_helper` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L20){:target="_blank" rel="noopener" }, we override it in our test.

 The first two lines of this helper method do the following: